A mail merge lets you quickly send a batch of personalized emails to a large email list.

 - The Easiest Way to Perform Mail Merges Today

 How to Perform a Mail Merge in Google Docs

-Before we dive into the mail merge Google Docs process, it’s important to note that Google Docs doesn’t have a native mail merge feature — unlike Microsoft Word.
+Before we dive into the mail merge Google Docs process, it’s essential to know that Google Docs doesn’t have a native mail merge feature — unlike Microsoft Word.

-As a result, there are two popular ways to do a mail merge in Google Docs:
+As a result, there are three popular ways to do a mail merge in Google Docs: